2ez4salt/react-native-segmented-control/README.md

 ## License

-React Native Typescript Library Starter is available under the MIT license.
+This library is available under the MIT license.
 See the LICENSE file for more info.